osama-shawir/Databricks-Pipeline/README.md

 ## Contributing

 Contributions are welcome.
 Please open an issue to discuss your ideas or submit a pull request with your changes.

+## References
+This was based on this [demo tutorial](https://docs.databricks.com/en/getting-started/data-pipeline-get-started.html#step-3-ingest-the-raw-data) from Databricks